Surfing Rio De Janeiro Brazil

 I had one of my best all time days here on a big swell.
 It is a beautiful spot and worth checking out.

-I’ve also seen some really good waves along the fort at the north end of the beach, there are several takeoff points as the swell get bigger, better for a longer board.
-Ipanema has various breaks scattered along its stretch, it is also a hive of activity and a great place to hang.
+I’ve also seen some really good waves along the fort at the north end of the beach.
+There are several take-off points as the swell gets bigger, better for a longer board.
+Ipanema has various breaks scattered along its stretch.
+It is also a hive of activity and a great place to hang.

 Praia do Diabo - Huge Day

-Praia do Diabo is on the other side of the big rock is this little break, easy rights and sharper lefts.
+Praia do Diabo is on the other side of the big rock.
+This little break has easy rights and sharper lefts.
 Good fun and better suited for a bodyboard.

 Praia do Pepe is at one end of Barra de Tijuca, for wind-surfers and kite-surfers (possible to hire).